openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 This tutorial uses the public GoogleNet v1 Caffe model to run the Image Classification Sample.
 See the example in the Download Models section of this page to learn how to download this model.

 The googlenet-v1 model is downloaded in the Caffe format.
-You must use Model Conversion API to convert the model to IR.
+You must use ``mo`` to convert the model to IR.

 Create an ``<ir_dir>`` directory to contain the model's Intermediate Representation (IR).